 While the program doesn’t offer mortgages, it does provide successful applicants with a flat 50% discount off the listing price on any homes in these designated areas.
 However, the catch is that you’re likely to face a very competitive application process.

 5. Fannie Mae/Freddie Mac5.
 Fannie Mae/Freddie Mac

 In compiling their statistics on the number of buyers set to enter the market in the next three years, Transunion also discovered the shocking fact that most young buyers are unaware of Fannie Mae and Freddie Mac.
-There are two of the most significant players in the mortgage industry and can be a huge help to buyers with bad credit and low-to-medium income.
+There are two of the most significant mortgage industry players and can help buyers with bad credit and low-to-medium income.
 One of the most effective programs for New York buyers is the Home Possible initiative.
 It allows buyers to qualify for a mortgage regardless of their credit score so long as they can make a 3% down payment.
 However, you must meet income limits, which vary by area and set annually.
 You’re also limited in your property options to 1-4 family units, condos, and planned-unit developments.

 Despite those limitations, Freddie Mac does come with very generous repayment terms.
-For a start, you can cover down payments with money from friends and family, something that’s not possible with conventional mortgages.
+You can cover down payments with money from friends and family for a start, something that’s not possible with conventional mortgages.
 Additionally, you can cancel your PMI once you’ve paid off 20% of the property’s appraisal value.

 Through Fannie Mae, you can also apply for a similar program called HomeReady.
 However, this 3% down payment loan requires a credit score of at least 600.
 There are also income limits based on the area you wish to live in.